MarcArmbruster/WpfCommandAggregator.Core/Home.md

 ## Automatic values storage, custom aggregators and notification optimization

-1. The optimization: Previously, a **notification** was always triggered for value assignments to a (bindable) property.
-As of version 1.5.0.0, this only happens if the value has effectively changed - in other words, if the content has changed.
+1. An optimization: Normally, a **notification** is always triggered for value assignments to a (bindable) property.
+With this implementation this only happens if the value has effectively changed - in other words, if the content has changed.
-2. The first new feature: automatic values storage<br/>
+2. A further feature: automatic values storage<br/>
 The base ViewModel now has a **value storage** in which the values for the (bindable) properties are stored.
 This means that no more private fields have to be declared in the ViewModels.
 This advantage brings with it a small disadvantage: when reading the values a 'cast' is necessary.
 For properties that are read very frequently, you should therefore use this with caution to avoid performance disadvantages.
 Of course, you can continue to work with private fields in the future.
 A mixture of both concepts within a ViewModel is not recommended with regard to the readability of the code (but is possible without problems).<br/>
     ```C#
     public bool CanSave